 As we started building our products I tapped into the work various other teams were doing to develop a design language and system that was scalable and allowed us to react to what the company was doing.
 We took what we designed and built and influence the rest of the company, introducing it as the basis of what is now the SmartTV design language.
 We established our Ad business as the baseline for future UI iterations while developing a release and iterate ideology across Samsung VD.

 I was employee #4 of our startup stealth team and the founding designer.
 As apart of the team leadership, I interviewed and hired Product Managers, Front-End Engineers, and Designers.
-I led our multidisciplinary design team and the companies design related ad business.
+I led our multidisciplinary design team and the company's design-related ad business.
 I worked alongside multiple teams in Korea and the USA to ensure business and product requirements were met while keeping our consumers front and center.

 I led the companies roadmap vision while exploring different business areas we could enter to compete and revolutionize.